 The last intake for the MSc OCC degree programme was September 2020.
-For OCC students who did not yet finish the MSc OCC programme at the start of Academic Year 2021-2022, the following transition rules are applicable:
+For OCC students who did not yet finish the MSc OCC programme at the start of Academic Year 2023-2024, the following transition rules are applicable:

 - The OCC-courses will not be offered again.
 However, in accordance with Article 4.1 par.
-7, there will be resit exams for the core courses and the Master Programme electives during Academic Year 2021-2022.
+7, there will be resit exams for the core courses and the Master Programme electives during Academic Year 2023-2024.
 Written tests will be offered twice, and other test types only once.
-Students are only allowed to take these resits in case they did not pass the course. - Students who did not finish the thesis yet, will be able to finish it during the Academic Year 2021-2022. - The MSc OCC degree can be granted until 1 September 2022. - OCC students who did not finish the OCC degree programme by 1 September 2022, will be given the option to graduate from the MSc People, Organisations & Change degree programme, as the MSc HRM will be called from Academic Year 2022-2023 onwards.
+Students are only allowed to take these resits in case they did not pass the course. - Students who did not finish the thesis yet, will be able to finish it during the Academic Year 2023-2024. - The MSc OCC degree can be granted until 31 August 2024. - OCC students who will not finish the OCC degree programme by 31 August 2024 will be given the option to graduate from the MSc People, Organisations & Change degree programme from Academic Year 2023-2024 onwards11.